 I mostly practice Hatha yoga, often ending with restorative asanas and meditation.
 After overcoming the initial awkwardness of each pose, I started noticing the slow transition from an anxious or uncertain mental state to a more calmer one.
 Since I practice at home I do it at my own pace.
 Here’s the effects on yoga and how the practice has impacted me.

-So how does that impact me in a practical world?
+So how does Yoga impact me?

 Practicing Yoga is also the best way to keep your ego in check.
 Each day is different.
 Sometimes Wall Handstands are a piece of cake, other days it’s a struggle.
 Same goes for Chakrasana, or Hanumansana.
 Every time I practice, I start from scratch.
 It’s a continuous learning process that trains you to be patient and determined at the same time.
 It’s alright if I can’t do an asana, that just means that my body is not ready … yet.
 But I will keep trying, if not today, someday I will ease into that pose.

 I am still learning to listen to my body and know when to push forward and when to stop.
 Earlier I would push too hard, hurt my wrists and end up taking few days off.
 Now I don’t attempt to perfect the art, but try to soak in all the goodness according to my potential.

 Do you feel emotional in Savasana?
 The best and the most relaxing asana is Savasana.
 I am not sure if it has happened to you but sometimes after an hour long practice I feel extremely emotional during Savasana.
 I am hit by this powerful surge of emotions, sometimes resulting in waterworks too.
 In fact there’s even an article on why Savasana makes Yogis emotional

 Strange how all the chemicals in the body reacts !! 🙂

 Yoga is a lifestyle choice.
 Healthy living is a lifestyle choice.
 The bigger picture is a result of all the little choices you had made.